sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Registration ==

 If you want to participate, fullfil the following form.
-There is no fee to attend the even, but your answers to those five simple questions will help us to better organize this event.
+There is no fee to attend the event, but your answers to those five simple questions will help us to improve its organization.

   * [[https://spreadsheets.google.com/viewform?formkey=dE1mc0N2M3lJQlpyN244MTdHOTdRUXc6MQ|Register for Sage Days 25.5]]